 We can visit your organisation, and make a few suggestions for environmental strategies that can help to make your site more autism-friendly.
 We have a number of consultants who are on the autism spectrum that provide valuable information about their experiences and offer recommendations for improvements.

-Our team of specialist can provide training to your staff to help raise awareness of understanding of austim and offer practical tips (example, quote?) on how to help someone on the spectrum (different phrase?)
+Our team of specialist can provide training to your staff to help raise awareness and understanding of austim and offer practical tips on how to help someone on the spectrum.

 Some organisations offer autism specific events, early opening, or resources such as social stories, checklists or videos for the autism community.
 We can assist you in the development and delivery of these materials.
 We will get to know you and your unique context, consult existing research, ask members of the community about their experiences, develop resources and support in the implementation.
 More detailed information about some of the initiatives we have been involved in can be found in the case studies.

 We are constantly evaluating our initiatives to ensure that they are relevant and supportive of people within the autism community.
 Surveys or focus groups can be a great way to get feedback about your initiative.
 We can partner with you and facilitate the evaluation and continuous improvement of your autism-friendly initiative.